sexual and reproductive

 Formally known as the Australian Sports Partnerships Program (ASPP), TEAM UP will fund sport for development and strategic partnerships across Asia Pacific that contribute to ensuring that sport programmes attract and retain women and girls; creating safe, inclusive, accessible sport organisations; and strengthening relationships and building closer collaboration between Australia and Asia Pacific.

-All organisations and individuals working with children and most specifically with girls, should take the measures necessary to protect their health, well-being, and human rights, so they can live, play and learn free from harm, neglect, and abuse.
+All organisations and individuals working with children, and more specifically with girls, should take the measures necessary to protect their health, well-being, and human rights, so they can live, play and learn free from harm, neglect, and abuse.

 This can only be done by establishing non-negotiable policies, practical codes of conduct and organisational processes that truly ensure safe, inclusive space for youth.
 However, establishing safe spaces goes beyond a policy on a piece of paper taped to the wall in the office.
 Creating “safe spaces” means creating an atmosphere where girls feel free to express themselves without fear, understand and are free to exercise their rights, and are not afraid to report their rights being violated.